Lil' Beethoven: Sound

-Described by the band themselves as a "career-defining opus", Lil' Beethoven saw the duo move into a more orchestral sound, with a heavy reliance on repetitive lyrics and piano lines, synthesized instrumentation and multi-tracked vocals in place of percussion, reminiscent of the minimalist works of composer Steve Reich.
+Described by the band themselves as a "career-defining opus", Lil' Beethoven saw the duo move into a more orchestral sound, with a heavy reliance on repetitive lyrics and piano lines, synthesized instrumentation and multi-tracked vocals in place of percussion, reminiscent of the minimalist works of composers such as John Adams and Steve Reich.
 Opening track "The Rhythm Thief" serves as a manifesto to the band's new direction by declaring "say goodbye to the beat".
 "My Baby's Taking Me Home" largely consists of the title repeated over 100 times with no other words being used, other than a spoken interlude.
 Similarly, "Your Call Is Very Important To Us" uses a corporation style call-hold message: "Your call is very important to us.
 Please hold" which is then sung with some additional words: "At first she said your call is very important to us, then she said please, please hold."
-The only other lyrics in the song are "Red light", "Green light", "I'm Getting Mixed Signals" and "Sorry, I'm Going To Have To Put You Back On Hold".
+The only other lyrics in the song are "Red light", "Green light", "I'm getting mixed signals" and "Sorry, I'm going to have to put you back on hold".
 These elements are layered with a simple piano line to create a highly textured effect.

-The band have stated that, despite the title and abundance of orchestral sounds, they did not set out to create a 'classical' album, and that it was more an exercise in how big and aggressive they could sound with very basic elements.
+Reflecting on the album's creation, Ron Mael stated it changed the way they approached their songwriting: "The thinking behind that album was we wondered if there was a way to have an aggressive kind of sound that wasn't using guitars.
+We weren't out to make some sort of pseudo-classical album at all.
+We had written a lot of songs previous to that that were gonna be our next album, and we kind of felt that maybe we were just going through the motions and that we really had to rethink things.
+So we went at that album from the start without any songs.
+We usually go into our studio with songs, at least in some kind of way, but this time we went in just using the instruments and saw what we could come up with.
+I mean, I know that's the way a lot of people work anyway, but to us, that was new.
+We were able to then work backwards and figure out vocals that would go with different things.”